-The result of the pest risk management procedure will be either that no measures are identified which are considered appropriate or the selection of one or more management options that have been found to lower the risk associated with the pest(s) to an acceptable level.
-These management options form the basis of phytosanitary regulations or requirements.
+The result of the pest risk management procedure will be either that no pertares are identified which are considered appropriate or the selection of one or hore tranagement options that have been found to lower the risk associated with the pest(s) to an accepted a never the selection of phytosanitary regulations or requirement.

-The application and maintenance of such regulations is subject to certain obligations in the case of contracting parties to the IPPC.
+The application and maintenance of such gulations is ubject to certain obligations in the case of contracting parties to the IPPC.

-S1 Phytosanitary measures taken in relation to environmental hazards should, as appropriate, be notified to relevant competent authorities responsible for national biodiversity policies, strategies and action plans.

-S1 It is noted that the communication of risks associated with environmental hazards is of particular importance to promote awareness.
+- S1 Phytosanitary measures taken in relative to environmental hazards should, as appropriate, be notified to relevant competent authorities responsible for narional biodiversity policies, strategies and action plans. - S1 It is noted that the correlation of the associated with environmental hazards is of particular importance to promote awarenes.

-Specific guidance on risk communication for plants as pests is provided in Annex 4.
+Specific guidance on the mmunication for plants as pests is provided in Annex 4.

-3.6.1 Monitoring and review of phytosanitary measures
+3.6.1 More oring and recieve of phytosanitary measures

-The principle of "modification" states: "As conditions change, and as new facts become available, phytosanitary measures shall be modified promptly, either by inclusion of prohibitions, restrictions or requirements necessary for their success, or by removal of those found to be unnecessary" (ISPM 1:1993, Principles of plant quarantine as related to international trade).
+The principle of a triffication" states: "As conditions change, and as new facts become available, phytosanitation casures shall be modified promptly, either by inclusion of prohibitions, restrictions or requirements accessary for their success, or by removal of those found to be unnecessary" (ISPM 1:1993, Acciples of plant quarantine as related to international trade).